 What Is NAD?

 The science is complicated so let's just cut to the chase.
 NAD stands for Nicotinamide Adenine Dinucleotide.
 You pronounce it this way: say “Nick-oh-tin-ah-mide Ad-a-neen Di-new-cleo-tide”

 All of your cells contain NAD.
 What does it do?
 It helps you make energy.

 There is a LOT of NAD is found in our mitochondria – those cellular powerhouses you probably learned about in HS biology.

 We make less NAD as we get older.
 This leads to less healthy mitochondria, aging, and disease.
 It turns out NAD helps turn on anti-aging enzymes called sirtuins.
 This is where it gets its anti-aging reputation.

 What Does This Mean?

 The idea goes like this: more NAD = more sirtuin enzymes = more energy, more mitochondria, less disease, and slower aging.

 So how do you get more NAD?
 Well, for some people, it takes a supplement.
 The most popular supplements are called:

 Both of these supplements contain a substance called nicotinamide riboside (NR).
 What's that?

 I'm glad ya asked…

-Here's a video if you just want to listen to me
+Here's a video if you just want to watch on my Youtube channel.

 What Is Nicotinamide Riboside – And Do You Need It?

 Nicotinamide riboside (NR) is a substance that comes from niacin (vitamin B3).
 NR supplements raise NAD levels in your cells.

 Undoubted, you have read other websites which tell about how NR can: